iArcanic/irsm-cw2/executive-report.md

 Access controls will be implemented via a unified Identity Access Management (IAM) system.
 Through this, it will include:

-- A Role-Based Access Control (RBAC) scheme for controlling permissions on a granular level
+- A Role-Based Access Control (RBAC) scheme for controlling permissions on a granular level through integration with Active Directory
-- Automated and periodic user account activation and deactivation
+- Automated and periodic user account activation and deactivation via Microsoft Endpoint Manager
-- Audit logging and monitoring schemes of access activities and permission granting or revoking
+- Audit logging and monitoring schemes of access activities and permission granting or revoking such as Microsoft Event Viewer
-- Multi-factor authentication protocols for access to high risk or admin systems
+- Multi-factor authentication protocols for access to Microsoft environments such as Active Directory and Exchange

 These IAM controls will span across the whole IT infrastructure landscape such as on-site system, cloud applications, and external third-party systems.
 It also fits in with the principle of least privilege.